A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Other Hardware Non-idealities

-where $x$ is the ADC/DAC input, its range is given by $[-b,b]$, and $n$ is the number of discretization steps, for example, 256 for 8-bit resolution.
-The round($\cdot$) function rounds the floating-point value to the closest integer.
-Supplementary Fig.~\ref{fig:s1}(a) explains how we determine the ADC range to be $b=6$.
-The DAC range is fixed to $b=1$ and a scaling factor is applied during inference to scale the inputs within the range $[-1,1]$.
-In ADC/DAC hardware, there is a trade-off between resolution and acquisition frequency, that is, a lower resolution yields a higher acquisition frequency.
+where $x$ represents the \ac{ADC} and \ac{DAC} input, its range is given by $[-b,b]$, and $n$ is the number of quantization steps, for example, \num{256} for \num{8}-bit resolution.
+The round function rounds the floating-point value to the closest integer.
+Based on the typical \ac{MVM} output values, we fix the \ac{ADC} range to $b=6$.
+The \ac{DAC} range is fixed to $b=1$ to match with the sigmoid output range.
+In \acp{ADC} and \acp{DAC}, there is a trade-off between resolution and acquisition frequency, that is, a lower resolution yields a higher acquisition frequency.
 An application where inference time needs to be minimized, such as with the neural decoder, requires a high acquisition frequency.
-From Supplementary Fig.~\ref {fig:s1}(b), we understand that an 8-bit resolution is appropriate to reach the highest acquisition frequency without degrading too much the neural network's accuracy.
+From Fig.~\ref{fig:dac_adc_res}, we can see that an \num{8}-bit resolution is appropriate to reach the highest acquisition frequency without substantially degrading the \ac{RNN} decoder's fidelity.
+Therefore, we simulate \ac{ADC} and \ac{DAC} discretization during the testing of a memristive neural decoder (\ac{MND}), but no re-training strategy seems necessary to maintain the decoder's fidelity.